-- Educate your students and your staff about cyber bullying, explain why and how it is wrong and potentially hurtful.
+- Educate your students and your staff about bullying, explain why and how it is wrong and potentially hurtful.

-- Establish and enforce clear rules designed to mitigate against committing and being a victim of cyber bullying.
+- Establish and enforce clear rules designed to mitigate against committing and being a victim of bullying.

 - Inculcate a culture of ethical cyber culture within your family, organization, company.

 - Create an atmosphere of openness, conducive to discussion, disclosure and reporting of bullying.

 - Report signs of bullying to the authorities, to school administrators and to social network operators.